Best Online Casinos in California: Top Legal Sites and Real Money Games

 - Last Updated:

-Californians can legally access social sweepstakes casinos such as Jackpota and Crown Coins Casino.
+As of January 1st 2026, Californians cannot legally access social sweepstakes casinos such as Jackpota and Crown Coins Casino.
 These platforms use virtual currencies, which can be redeemed for real cash prizes.

 There are offshore casinos like Bovada Casino and Royal Ace that accept California players.